Restructuring Consulting vs Banking and How to Prepare for Interviews

 To my surprise, this year I've had dozens of folks go through RX Interviews who had no intention of ever applying to restructuring investment banking, but were rather gearing up for restructuring consulting or turnaround interviews.

-The reason why I created RX Interviews was ultimately because there was no practical information on what restructuring investment banking was out there.
+The reason why I created RX Interviews was ultimately because there was no practical information out there on what restructuring investment banking really was.
 Turns out the same can be said for restructuring consulting (or turnaround consulting, pick your verbiage).

 To be clear: my background is not in restructuring consulting, so I can't speak to the day-to-day work or the exact interview process.